Desmodium paniculatum aka Narrow Leaf Tick Trefoil

 Narrow Leaf Tick Trefoil, Panicled Tick Clover, Panicledleaf Ticktrefoil

-How to care for Narrow Leaf Tick Trefoil
+How difficult is it to take care of Narrow Leaf Tick Trefoil

 If you're looking for a plant that offers a moderate level of challenge, Narrow Leaf Tick Trefoil is a great choice to test your gardening skills.